robert-westenberger/knowledgebase/programming-puzzles.md

 Then, we instantiate the timeout function and immediately invoke it.

 The timeout function uses `setTimeout()` to delay execution after the specified `delay`.

 The body of the timeout function disables the throttle mode.
 If captured args exist, call the passed function with lastArgs.
+Then, activate the throttle and clear the captured arguments.
+Lastly, recursively call the timeout function.
 ```
 export function throttle<T extends (...args:any[]) => any>(func: T, wait: number): T {